lithichor/labyrinth/README.md

-This repo is no longer under development.
-At the moment I'm writing unit tests for all the classes I didn't write them for in 2017 when I was developing the API.
-When that's done I'll start adding new functionality to it.

-While I'm at it, I might as well admit that while I describe some steps to get the server up and running, I don't expect anyone to actually do that.
-This video game has turned into a way for me to exercise some of the concepts I've come up with to write more efficient tests.
-I expect it to eventually be a useful, functioning REST API server with an accompanying front end so people can actually play the game, but that's a long range goal.
-A very long range goal.
+This is a video game based solely on a REST API.
+It started as a project where I could explore some ideas I had about testing APIs.

+Even though I describe what steps you'll need to take to get the server running (e.g., you should use a better object-data mapper than the one I use) I don't expect anyone to take the time to do so.
+This is really a way for me to hone my ideas and practice the techniques needed for good automated tests.

+If you are interested in testing techniques, visit my blog: lithichor.com.
+That's where I discuss theoretical best testing practices.

 # The Labyrinth

-An online single player roguelike game with a REST API interface.
+An online single player rogue-like game with a REST API interface.

 Before we start, a few caveats: